What is a Money Mindset?

 - Do you harbor any unforgiveness around money and your parents?

 As you dive into these questions, realize how your parents interacted with money played either a negative or positive role in your money mindset.
-They either left you a really great example of how to be frugal but smart about money,how to have an abundance mindset even when the money might not be there, and how to work hard to be able to make smart purchases OR they made you feel insecure about money, that bills and finances are something to stress over and that there will never be enough money for you and your needs.
+They either left you a really great example of how to be frugal but smart about money, how to have an abundance mindset even when the money might not be there, and how to work hard to be able to make smart purchases OR they made you feel insecure about money, that bills and finances are something to stress over and that there will never be enough money for you and your needs.

 And honestly, this may really sting.
 I know for me, I grew up with a really negative money mindset and can vividly remember times where it was ingrained in me that I will always struggle with money and felt very financially insecure.
 I am someone who struggles with anxiety and, for me, money issues are a HUGE trigger.
-WHen I have to spend money at all, I become that little girl again hearing my parents argue about bills and feeling guilty for buying anything.
+When I have to spend money at all, I become that little girl again hearing my parents argue about bills and feeling guilty for buying anything.

 Can I ask you… are you still becoming that little girl too?
 Do you blame your parents?
-Are you holding onto those mindset that they taught you?
+Are you holding onto that mindset that they taught you?
 If so, the next step to changing your mindset is…

-Maybe you didn’t realize until you started going through the questions that a lot of your mindset was shaped by your parents or maybe this is something that you struggle with day to day.
+Maybe you didn’t realize until you started going through the questions that a lot of your mindset was shaped by your parents or maybe this is something that you struggle with day today.
 Whatever the case, I want to encourage you to LET.IT.GO.